 On-Page Element #1.
 Meta Titles

 The title tag is one of the most important aspects of on-page SEO.
 Not only does your title tag tell Google what your page is about, but it's also what people see in the search engine results.
-A killer page title (together with the meta description) will get people to click through to your store.
+Killer page title tags (together with the meta description) will get more people to click through to your online store.

-Log into your ecommerce site and navigate to Search engine listing preview.
+Log into your site and navigate to Search engine listing preview.
 Click Edit website SEO.

 Go to the Page title field and enter your title.

-You can enter up to 70 characters, but it’s best to stay under 60 character to make sure you’re not cut off in the search results.
+You can enter up to 70 characters, but it’s best to stay under 60 characters to make sure you’re not cut off in the search results.